eloydotco/eloy.co/README.md

 # README

-This is my personal website, hosted at eloy.co and built with Astro & Tailwind & Nx.
+This is my personal website, hosted at eloy.co and built with Astro & Tailwind.

 # WIP

 Currently it's in progress so there are some missing parts or not fully working.
 Next steps:

-- Enhance /about -> /me
+- Build /me (WIP)
-- Build /dots
+- Build /dots (WIP)
 - Build /projects
 - Build /work
 - Build /tools